metamath/lamp-guide/docs/index.md

 icons and actions in more detail.
 You can hover over an icon to see what the command does.

-Here are key icons and meanings:
+Here are some key icons and their meanings:

 * Box: Select or deselect all current statements.
 * Up and Down: Move the selected statements up or down in their list.